ad9311/css-reductor/README.md

   cd css-reductor
 ```

-Now in order to have the reductor.css file compiled do the following:
+Now, in order to have the reductor.css file compiled do the following:

 ```
   sass scss/reductor.scss css/reductor.css